 So, this shows that the sales of the old liquid soap will decrease in sales by 42 from its current sales.

 7. Revenue from SMBs versus large enterprises

-It is important you track how your sales efforts connect with small to medium businesses versus large enterprises.
+In sales performance metrics, it is important you track how your sales efforts connect with small to medium businesses versus large enterprises.
 Depending on the product or service you offer, you would need to track where your revenue is coming from.

-The ways customers buy varies based on size and budget, and you would need to use a different strategy when selling to SMBs and large enterprises.
+The ways customers buy vary based on size and budget, and you would need to use a different strategy when selling to SMBs and large enterprises.
 A successful sales strategy would require you to match the sales approach with the size of the customer.

 8. Product performance

-Product Performance ranks product sales based on revenue performance to inform your sales team which products are selling well.
+Product performance ranks product sales based on revenue performance to inform your sales team which products are selling well.